Complaints by and for Young People

 This chapter sets out the procedure for considering complaints by young people in relation to the supported lodgings Service.

-For Complaints by supported lodgings hosts, see How Can I Make a Complaint Against the Supported Lodgings Service.
+For Complaints by supported lodgings providers, see How Can I Make a Complaint Against the Supported Lodgings Service.

 Important Contacts